 To find out if your business is prepared for the introduction of GDPR, it’s important to understand exactly what the legislation requires.

 What is GDPR?

-The General Data Protection Regulations represent the biggest change to data protection since the 1995 Data Protection Act, updating the requirements for data management to adapt to the ever-evolving changes in collection and processing of information.
-The GDPR aims to ensure that data regarding EU citizens is now more secure than ever before, with business organisations taking greater responsibility to ensure that information is not compromised or subject to data breaches.
+The General Data Protection Regulations represent the biggest change to data protection since the 1995 Data Protection Act, updating the requirements for data management to adapt to the ever-evolving changes in the collection and processing of information.
+The GDPR aims to ensure that data regarding EU citizens is now more secure than ever before, with business organizations taking greater responsibility to ensure that information is not compromised or subject to data breaches.

 To ensure complete compliance – and to be confident that your business is fully prepared for GDPR – taking early steps to review and update your data storage policies will be invaluable.
-With the potential for audits to prove time and labour intensive, beginning the review of your policy and processes today should be of a high priority.
+With the potential for audits to prove time and labour-intensive, beginning the review of your policy and processes today should be of a high priority.

 This may be through a process of recording screenshots and saving contact forms to show an audit trail of data collection.
 In addition, you are required to show that full user consent has been provided for data to be recorded.
-Looking at a practical example, this change will affect marketing campaigns which traditionally have relied upon users selecting pre-ticked boxes to infer acceptance.
+Looking at a practical example, this change will affect marketing campaigns that traditionally have relied upon users selecting pre-ticked boxes to infer acceptance.
 Instead, it will be your responsibility to show that positive action was taken by users to provide consent.

 What are the risks of non-compliance?